kaycbas/2020Rewind/README.md

 ## Data Gathering:

 Gathering accurate data for the top trending Google searches was a challenging process.
-A few factors contributed to this difficulty:

--	Google does not offer an API for querying search trends, they only provide the Google Trends website.
-    -	This meant that, in order to automate the process, I had to use a 3rd party API that hits the Google Trends website.
--	The Google Trends website does not provide absolute search volume or tell you the most trending search term, it will only tell you the relative search volume between terms.
-    -	This meant I had to use comparisons to determine each day’s top search term, and then compare every other search term to this benchmark term to gauge their relative interest.
--	Google Trends only allows you to compare 5 search terms at a time.
-    -	When ordering a large set of n terms by their search interest, at least n/5 comparisons had to be made.
--	Google Trends limits the number of requests per minute you can make to the site, dramatically slowing data acquisition
-    -	As a result, my scripts had to sleep between each request and would take hours to run.

-Ultimately, I developed the following data acquisition process:
+Here is the process that was ultimately developed:

+### 1. Compile list of candidate search terms
-1. Compile a large list of all the search terms and topics that trended in 2020.
-To do this, I used Google’s 2020 Year in Search summary and the Wayback Machine to view Google’s Daily Trending Searches throughout 2020.
-This step was performed manually.
+The first step was to compile a large list of all the search terms and topics that trended in 2020.
+Google Trends does not have an api, and the tools it does provide do not support querying directly for top searched terms.
+Therefore, this list was compiled manually from Google’s 2020 Year in Search summary and by using the Wayback Machine to view the Daily Trending Searches page at various points throughout 2020.

+### 2. Calculate the top 5 trending terms in the US for each day
-2. Input this compiled list into a script that calculates and outputs the top 5 trending terms in the US for each day in 2020.
-The script uses the google-trends-api and a system of repeatedly comparing the relative search interest of 4 terms to a benchmark term in order to determine the top trending terms.
+The list compiled in the previous step was then inputted into a script that calculated the top 5 trending terms in the US for each day in 2020.
+Because Google Trends only supports comparing relative search interest of 5 terms at a time, many comparisons had to be made to determine which of the terms from this large list were the 5 most popular on any given day.

+### 3. Calculate which of these 5 terms was the most popular for each state
-3. Input this list of each day’s top 5 trending US searches into a second script that calculates their relative search interest across all the states, again using the google-trends-api.
+The top 5 trending search terms in the US for each day was fed into a second script that would calculate their relative search interest in each state.
+This second script would then output the top trending term in each state for each day in 2020.

-4. Display results with the AnyChart US map.
+### 4. Format data for visualization
+The final step was to format the trend data properly to be fed into the AnyCharts mapping library.

 ## Future Features:
 - Automate ongoing data gathering so the map stays up to date with latest trends